-The Baldy Center is pleased to be celebrating its 40th Anniversary this year.
-To help commemorate this anniversary, The Baldy Center is working with Luke Hammill, a Buffalo-based journalist and writer (and UB alumnus) to chronicle the Center’s history, from its foundation as a socio-legal research institute in 1978 to its development into a wide-ranging facilitator of multidisciplinary research, writing and events at UB and beyond.
-We will be launching this book in Fall 2018 in tandem with the Law School's annual Mitchell Lecture, which will be keynoted by Professor John Braithwaite of The Australian National University.
-The Lecture will be held in conjunction with a Baldy conference on critical contributions and challenges of law and society research.
+In 2018, the Baldy Center celebrated its 40th Anniversary.
+To help commemorate this anniversary, The Baldy Center commissioned Luke Hammill, a Buffalo-based journalist and writer (and UB alumnus) to chronicle the Center’s history, from its foundation as a socio-legal research institute in 1978 to its development into a wide-ranging facilitator of multidisciplinary research, writing and events at UB and beyond.

 The Baldy Center for Law & Social Policy might not exist if the University at Buffalo School of Law hadn’t made the audacious decision at the dawn of the 1970s to hire as its dean a man who was not a lawyer.

 The late Richard D. “Red” Schwartz, a sociologist, was appointed in 1970 and began as dean at the UB law school the next year.
 In an interview taped in 2005, 12 years before he died last year at 92 years old, Schwartz recalled that he was the first-ever dean of an American law school to lack a Juris Doctor degree, save for one non-lawyer who had led Yale on an interim basis in an earlier decade.